 My dad passed away.
 His will named my brother as the executor.
 I'm a beneficiary.
 My brother hasn't told us the details of how the estate will be divided up, but he's started giving away some of dad's furniture to other relatives, and he's driving dad's car.
 Is that allowed?

 The wording of the will is the first place to look for guidance as to what the executor is allowed to do.
-Sometimes people put specific instructions about personal items in the will.
-For example, the will might say that personal belongings are supposed to be divided among certain people.
-Or the will might refer to a memo or list that gives specific items to specific people.
+Many wills instruct the executor to divide household and personal belongings equally among certain beneficiaries.
+Some wills include specific instructions about certain belongings, or refer to a memo or list that gives specific items to specific people.

-If your father's will doesn't say anything specific about personal belongings or furniture, then those items belong to the residue of the estate.
+If your father didn’t leave instructions in his will or a letter to the executor about the car or household belongings, then those items belong to the residue of the estate.
 The residue is whatever is left over in an estate after the executor pays all the expenses, taxes, and debts, and distributes any specific gifts.
 The residue is distributed to whoever is named in the will as a residual beneficiary.
 It sounds like you might be one here.

-Until the estate is distributed, the executor has a duty to preserve and protect the estate assets.
-This includes ensuring the assets remain in relatively the same condition as they were on the date of death (for example, no additional miles on the deceased's vehicles, and no additional wear and tear on the deceased’s home or other property).
-An exception to this might be where a spouse continues to live in the matrimonial home, or where a tenant continues to rent in an investment property of the deceased for which there is a valid tenancy agreement.
+The executor also has a duty to preserve and protect the estate assets, and to realize their value.
+This includes ensuring the assets remain in relatively the same condition as they were on the date of death — for example, no additional miles on the deceased's vehicles, and no additional wear and tear on the deceased’s home or other property.
+(An exception to this might be where a spouse continues to live in the matrimonial home.)

 The bottom line is the executor does not have the right to give away items from the residue of the estate to people who are not beneficiaries.
 But if only one or two items of no special value are involved, and they're offered to all beneficiaries, then that’s less likely to attract concern.